Last updated on June 3rd, 2019 at 04:11 pm

-Using Dexedrine with Other Drugs
+Using Dexedrine With Other Drugs

 Because Dexedrine is a stimulant, your doctor must be aware of you taking it.
 It can have a poor reaction with certain drugs, especially alcohol.
 Because Dexedrine is an “upper,” it’s often recreationally mixed with other uppers, or downers, to get the desired outcome.

-What Drugs Are Commonly Used with Dexedrine?
+Which Drugs Are Commonly Used With Dexedrine?